MelodicXP/store-front/README.md

 **Virtual Store Phase 1:** Start process of creating an e-Commerce storefront using React with Redux, coupled with live API server.

 **Virtual Store Phase 2:** Continue work on the e-Commerce storefront, breaking up the store into multiple reducers and sharing functionality/data between components.

+**Virtual Store Phase 3:** Connect the Virtual Store to an API to retrieve live data from your data source, using thunk to enable asynchronous actions.

 ### Feature Tasks & Requirements